The Best Breakfast Foods for Weight Loss, According to a Dietitian

-Pictured Recipe: Cocoa-Chia Pudding with Raspberries
+Pictured Recipe: Muesli with Raspberries

-A cup of raspberries delivers a whopping 8 grams of fiber (that's more than double what's in a cup of strawberries and about the same amount in a cup of some types of beans).
+A cup of raspberries delivers a whopping 8 grams of fiber (that's more than double what's in a cup of strawberries and about the same amount in one cup of some types of beans).
 What's so great about all that fiber?
 Recent research in the Journal of Nutrition suggests eating more fiber as a way to prevent weight gain or even encourage weight loss.
 Over the course of the two-year study, the researchers found that boosting fiber by 8 grams for every 1,000 calories resulted in about 4 ½ pounds of weight lost.

-Pictured Recipe: Ricotta & Yogurt Parfait
+Pictured Recipe: Nut & Berry Parfait

 Pictured Recipe: Peanut Butter-Banana Roll-Ups

 Nuts are also packed with protein and fiber to help you stay full for longer and promote weight loss.
 That's probably because peanut butter and all nuts and nut butters deliver a good dose of healthy fats, fiber and protein—all satisfying nutrients.
 Nuts used to get a "bad" reputation for being high in calories and fat.
 And while nuts and nut butters are calorie-dense, 2 tablespoons of peanut butter has just under 200 calories, 7 grams of protein and 2 grams of fiber—they're also nutrient-dense and help you build a satisfying breakfast.